scaleoutsean/sfc/README.md

   - Volume performance - performance monitoring is one of top use cases
 - Medium and low frequency data: metrics that do not need to be collected every 60 seconds are collected at much higher intervals
   - Everything else including experimental metrics
   - **NOTE:** when you build dashboards from these measurements, set dashboard time interval to 60 minutes (or longer) and wait, as you may otherwise see "No data" in Grafana until 61 minutes have passed.
-Or create two tiered dashboard system (see [dashboards.md](./docs/dashboards.md) for details)
+Or create a two tiered dashboard system (see [dashboards.md](./docs/dashboards.md) for details)
 - Because of different schedules and tasks, any stuck task (e.g. during MVIP failover) will fail on its own while others may fail or succeed on their own.
-Before a stuck task would stall all metrics gathering
+Before (HCI Collector) a stuck task would stall all metrics gathering

 ## Dependencies